A logo: letter O (perfectly circle shaped) with a blue segment inside, then segments (differently sized) of green, yellow, orange, red, and purple.

 guaranteed seats In the Main Room, You have guaranteed entry in the main speaker room.

 best seats In the Main Room, the best seats are reserved for your tear.
-In Themed Rooms, you benefit from reserved seats and/or preferred entry.
+In our Tents, you benefit from reserved seats and/or preferred entry.

 seat upgrade for weekend workshops, you get the best seats available within your purchased workshop tier